branchwelder/SoftSysHedonisticHibiscus/index.md

 - [The OpenGL Documentation](https://www.opengl.org/) was frequently visited as we were trying to understand OpenGL's plethora of functions
 - [The Xcode documentation](https://developer.apple.com/reference/) was also useful during our experience with Xcode

 We didn't use anything significant aside from these resources, as much of our development process was trial and error.
-As usual, we als used Google, StackOverflow, and the OpenGL forums to answer many of our questions during development.
+As usual, we used Google, StackOverflow, and the OpenGL forums to answer many of our one-off questions during development.

 ## Implementation
 We created a scrum-style [sprint plan](https://github.com/hannahtwiggsmith/SoftSysHedonisticHibiscus/projects/1) that can be viewed on GitHub projects.
 We organized our work using this system instead of Trello because it is fairly new and we wanted to try it out.
 We separated our work into one-week sprints and created issues for the work we wanted to get done each week, as well as some stretch goals: